 Rock Candy™ Pink Penstemon

 If summer’s hot colors aren’t your style, this bright pink heat-lover stands up to bright, overhead sun without washing out.
 Compact enough for pots; deadhead after first flush of flowers.
 Full sun.
 Zones: 5 – 9

-An extremely dense, compact, heat-loving shrub that smothers itself in a continuous display of multi-colored flowers which open chiffon yellow and transition to fuchsia pink.
+An extremely dense, compact, heat-loving shrub that smothers itself in a continuous display of multi-colored flowers.
+These open chiffon yellow and transition to fuchsia pink.
 Full sun.
 Zones: 9 – 11 (annual elsewhere)

-Coreopsis comes in a wide range of colors from pale yellow to deep red so take your pick, but each has the same "Heat?
+Coreopsis comes in a wide range of colors from pale yellow to deep red so take your pick.
+Each has the same "Heat?
 What heat?” tolerance.
 Attracts butterflies and bees.
 Partial to full sun.
 Zones: 5 – 9

 You’ve planted, now keep them happy!